Mastercuber/shared/README.md

 }
 ```
 ## Stack
-Linke the list and queue, also the stack has a reference implementation with native arrays for **[benchmarking](test/benchmarks/stack.bench.ts)**.
+Like the list and queue, also the stack has a reference implementation with native arrays for **[benchmarking](test/benchmarks/stack.bench.ts)**.

 ```typescript
 const stack = new Stack<number>()